Skip to Content

 Indoor restaurant area and bar at Popstroke.

-The restaurant area even has a collection of free yard games like Connect 4, cornhole, foosball, and ping pong making the venue an even more compelling value.
+The restaurant area offers a variety of free yard games, including Connect 4, cornhole, foosball, and ping pong, improving Popstroke’s value proposition.

 Two sets of cornhole boards on astroturf overlook the mini-golf course.

-They even have a small outdoor playground for younger kids.
+There’s even a small outdoor playground for younger kids.

 A small playground, which has a piece of cloth over the top to provide shade.